HBBisenieks/GAM-scripts/README.md

 GAM-scripts
 ===========

-Various bash scripts for use with GAM, the Google Apps Manager
+Various bash scripts for use with GAM, the Google Apps Manager, to make your workflow more efficient.